-126. In addition to routine monitoring of sales, reserves and landbanks, preparation of this first LAA has identified a number of issues where on-going monitoring and/or review will be particularly important.
-These are:

-1) The potential for increased supply of marine aggregate into main markets currently served by landwon concreting aggregate from the NY sub-region should be considered further when more evidence becomes available.

-2) The trend in the balance of supply between land won sand and gravel and crushed rock from the sub-region should be monitored.

-3) The potential for significant change in the availability of supply of secondary aggregate from key sources, as well as the potential introduction of any significant new sources, should be kept under review.

-4) Where practicable, the trend in balance of consumption met by imports from outside the sub-region should be monitored, as well as the extent to which imports from elsewhere may impact on supply into key markets currently served by the NY subregion.
+- 114. In addition to routine monitoring of sales, reserves and landbanks, preparation of this first LAA has identified a number of issues where on-going monitoring and/or review will be particularly important.
+These are: - 1) The trend in supply of marine aggregate into main markets currently served by landwon concreting aggregate from the NY sub-region should be monitored. - 2) The trend in the balance of supply between land won sand and gravel and crushed rock from the sub-region should be monitored. - 3) The potential for significant change in the availability of supply of secondary aggregate from key sources, as well as the potential introduction of any significant new sources, should be kept under review. - 4) Where practicable, the trend in balance of consumption met by imports from outside the sub-region should be monitored, as well as the extent to which imports from elsewhere may impact on supply into key markets currently served by the NY sub-region.

-5) Where practicable, the trend in balance of exports from the sub-region to key external markets should be monitored.

-6) Delivery, or proposed delivery, of any significant new aggregates minerals supply infrastructure or infrastructure that may impact on supply of aggregate.
+- 5) Where practicable, the trend in exports from the sub-region to key external markets should be monitored. - 6) Delivery, or proposed delivery, of any significant new aggregates minerals supply infrastructure or infrastructure that may impact on supply of aggregate. - 7) Any proposed major infrastructure projects that may give rise to unforeseen high level of demand for aggregate in the NY sub-region.